Steve Locket (Executive Director)

 Derek also serves as the India Representative of the International Game Fishing Association (IGFA) and is Vice President – Environment of the All India Game Fishing Association (AIGFA).
 He was recently inducted into Anglers Association of Nagaland as a Technical Advisor.
 He is also a sub Committee member of Wild Life Association of South India (WASI) and advises various Fisheries Departments of Mizoram, Assam, Karnataka, Arunachal Pradesh and Nagaland.

-Andy Harrison (Trustee - Director of Marketing and Communications)
+Andy Harrison (Trustee - Secretary)

 Andy is a fisheries scientist based at Bournemouth University (UK), with a keen interest in fish species of conservation importance.
 He has over 10 years’ experience in both the public and private sectors, working on all aspects of freshwater fish ecology and protection.
 Andy is particularly interested in the impacts of water management practices and in-river barriers on migratory fish species, including eel, salmon and lamprey.

-In addition to his professional fisheries science background, Andy’s experience in website design, content management, marketing and social media saw him appointed to the Board of Trustees in 2016 as Director of Marketing and Communications
+In addition to his professional fisheries science background, Andy’s experience in website design, content management, marketing and social media saw him appointed to the Board of Trustees in 2016 as Director of Marketing and Communications and subsequently appointed as Secretary in 2020.

 Working alongside the Trustees, our dedicated MT Officers use their technical and regional expertise, on a voluntary basis, to further the aims of the Trust.